 Marine Manufacturing: On June 1, Mississippi entered the final stage of the Safe Return plan.
 All businesses and non-profits in Mississippi may open, following CDC and Mississippi State Department of Health (MSDH) guidance to limit transmission.
 Read more here.

 Business Relief / Grants: Mississippi does not have any state grant or loans.
 General business resources can be found here.

-Marine Manufacturing: Beginning Tuesday, June 16, the state moved to Phase 2 of its recovery plan.
+Marine Manufacturing: The state moved to Phase 2 of its recovery plan on June 16.
 There are no statewide public health orders in place.
-Local businesses may apply further measures or regulations.
+Local businesses may apply more restrictive measures or regulations.
 Some businesses must take additional precautions to protect their employees and the public.
 The statewide Missouri Chamber of Commerce offers educational programs to assist businesses dealing with COVID-related issues.
 Ten of the state’s largest cities have issued mandatory face covering orders when persons are in public spaces.
 A list of the cities can be found here.

 Marine Manufacturing: Manufacturing is open as of April 27.
 All businesses should follow reopening phases found hereor in thedirective here.

 Business Relief / Grants: The Montana Department of Commerce is offering coronavirus relief to Montanans.
 Information may be found on the Montana Economic Development website, read more here.

 Marine Manufacturing: Manufacturing operations were not impacted during the pandemic.
 Read more here.